 Fish for trout in Backbone’s clear, quick flowing stream fed by Richmond Springs.
 Backbone is known for its exceptional trout fishing, and anglers looking for their “secret spot” can enjoy a variety of shady and universally accessible trails along the stream.
 The sidewalk and concrete parking lot along the trout stream are ADA accessible.

 Boat on Backbone Lake and enjoy refreshments from the beach concession stand.
 Visitors can rent boats at the boathouse and a boat ramp can be accessed near the southwest end of the lake.
 Only electric motors are allowed on the lake.
 Kayaks, canoes and paddle boats can be rented from the park’s concessionaire.

 Reserve a picnic shelter for a leisurely meal or family gathering.
 The Stone Lodge overlooks the lake and can be rented for family reunions, weddings and other large gatherings.
-The historic outdoor auditorium is also available for large gatherings and can be reserved online for Backbone State Park.
+The historic outdoor auditorium is also available for large gatherings and reservations can be made through the online reservation system for Backbone State Park.

 Learn about the history of Backbone at the Iowa Civilian Conservation Corps (CCC) museum near the park’s west gate.
 The museum offers an interesting and informative look into the dedicated work of the CCC in Iowa State Parks.

 Tuesday-Saturday 8 a.m. to 4 p.m. and by special arrangement through the park office.